Fort Worth Drug Trafficking Attorney

 Call (817) 435-4970 to Start Your Defense Today

+Being charged with a drug trafficking offense in Texas means facing serious penalties.
+A conviction for drug trafficking can result in years in prison and even hundreds of thousands of dollars in fines.
+It is in your best interest to seek legal representation from an experienced lawyer.
 If you have been charged with trafficking drugs in Texas, reach out to our Fort Worth criminal defense lawyers to discuss the specific facts of your case and your potential defenses.
 We understand that there can be various options to possibly reduce or eliminate your charges.

 Contact us and request a complimentary consultation.